-If you’re using an older version of macOS, you need to check if the Empty Trash securely option is enabled.
-This built-in feature overwrites the data that was saved so that they cannot be recovered after emptying the trash.
+If you’re using an older version of macOS or OS X, you need to check if the Empty Trash securely option is enabled.
+You can find this feature under the Finder.
+This is a built-in feature that overwrites the data that was saved so that they cannot be recovered after emptying the trash.
 This option ensures the security of the deleted data, but slows down the deletion process as a result.
-So unless you are deleting a highly sensitive data, you might want to disable this feature to make the process of emptying the Trash a lot faster.
+So, unless you are deleting a highly sensitive data, you might want to disable this feature to make the process of emptying the Trash a lot faster.

 To disable this feature, follow the steps listed below: